-Fourth in the series of four research methods courses in the Ed.D. program.
-Throughout these research courses, learners will examine the basic principles of, and develop skills relating to, qualitative and quantitative research.
-Academic writing, literature searches, research design, and the dissertation process will be enhanced within this course as well.
-Graded on an A/F or S/U basis.
+Final course in the series of four research methods courses in the Ed.D. program.
+Focus is on data collection, data analysis, and presenting results in research.
+Specifically, learners will design a data collection tool or protocol, collect data with the tool (field test), and analyze collected data.
+Learners will complete their dissertation prospectus.
+Graded on an A-F or S/U basis.
 Prerequisite: EDUC850.